EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
+- No convertions will be done by the system.
 - Using the ODIM format and ODIM validator before dissimination to OPERA Open Radar Data removes this problem
-- Convertion of units to make the system Interoperable should be done using a FEMDI m2m vocab service
-- Implementation of the conversion ability is done by FEMDI WP2
-- How to handle possible quality reduction caused by the conversion also needs to be considered

-- --SKIPP--Do we store the values in the original units, or in the expected E-SOH units?
-- --SKIPP--Expect users to provide values in SI units but if users provide non-SI units, we need to define where to do the conversion.
-- --SKIPP--Does WMO already describe which units should be used in BUFR?
-Yes.
-There are a lot of WMO documents, and finding what you want can be difficult, but there are a lot of definitions.
-For example https://www.nco.ncep.noaa.gov/sib/jeff/bufrtab_tableb.html
-- --SKIPP--What is the source of information or the specification to rely on?
-E.g. if there is some pressure data in mbar, should we convert in into hPa?
-- --SKIPP--We must start by following WMO rules.
-For example https://www.nco.ncep.noaa.gov/sib/jeff/bufrtab_tableb.html.
-We definitely need to do this for BUFR encoding
-- --SKIPP--Consequence / Requirement on the data producer: units must be defined using an openly available controlled vocabulary - if not, e-soh must just forward the data.
-Also, we expect SI units

 *Acceptance criteria:*

 *Consequences and decisions:*

 ###   F23 - near real-time access to sub-hourly OPERA Open Radar Data delivered in the same format used by NMHSs today

 "As a current data consumer of OPERA Open Radar Data, I want near real-time access to sub-hourly observation delivered in the same format (i.e., BUFR) used by NMHSs today.
 So, I can minimise development of my existing downstream systems."